yalmip/yalmip.github.io/yalmip/tutorials/geometricprogramming.md

 ### Mixed integer geometric programming

-The [[Solvers.BNB | mixed-integer branch and bound solver in YALMIP]] is built in a modular fashion that makes it possible to solve almost arbitrary convex mixed integer programs.
+The [mixed-integer branch and bound solver in YALMIP](/yalmip/solvers/bnb) is built in a modular fashion that makes it possible to solve almost arbitrary convex mixed integer programs.
 The following example is taken from [Boyd et al.:2007].
 To begin with, define the data for the example.

 ````matlab
 a     = ones(7,1);